kprashu208/DataScience/README.md

 Refresh the tab in which you have openede your app.html.

 <STEP 4>
 Fill in the details as per your wish.
-Click on "Get Estimated Price"
+Click on "Estimate Price"

 VOILAAA, you got the price for your dream house in Bangalore !!